10-disha/E-Commerce-Sales-Analytics/README.md

 # E-Commerce-Sales-Analytics

 ## Project Overview
 E-commerce (electronic commerce) is the activity of electronically buying or selling of products on online services or over the Internet.
 The COVID-19 global e-commerce surge was initially born out of necessity.
 Online shopping provided a practical alternative as retail locations closed and people stayed in to avoid the virus.
-Hence, in this project we propose to show the trend in E-Commerce in terms of sales, profit and predict the growth of the companies over the years.
+Hence, in this project we tried to show the trend in E-Commerce in terms of sales, profit and predict the growth of the companies over the years.

 ## Tool Used
 Tableau